vinumaradana/cse15l-lab-reports/lab-report-4.md

 I ran `git status` to check the state of the working directory and the staging area.
 This is an optional step.
 Then, I used `git add ListExamples.java` to add my change in the local working directory to the repository.
 Next, I used `git commit -m "fix failing test"` to commit the staged files and `"fix failing test"` as the message describing the commit.
 Lastly, I ran `git push origin main` to push the local branch to the repository.

-Then I used `git status`, which was 4 up in the command history so I clicked the up arrow four times to access it, to check the status of the repository after committing once.
+Then I used `git status`, which was 4 up in the command history so I typed `j j j j` or clicked up arrow four times to access it and pressed `<enter>`, to check the status of the repository after committing once.
 I received the following output.

 ![Image](lab7-8.png)